dubs3c/SLAE/assignment_7/README.md

 In this article, we will build a simple crypter for encrypting and decrypting shellcode.
 I chose to implement the crypter in go using environmental keys.

+I will not spend time implementing a fancy shellcode execution method in this article, only encryption and decryption methods are in scope for now.

 ## Encryption

 The encryption/decryption process is using AES GCM and a specific file in `/etc/` concatenated with the current user logged in as the key.
 This is called *Environmental Keying*, meaning you use specific values found in the victim's environment such as files, hostname or users.
 The purpose of this is to make sure that your malware **only** executes in a specific environment.
 This means the attacker needs to know some details about the environment before encrypting any shellcode.